Sueca (card game)

-Sueca (meaning Swedish (female) in Portuguese) is a 4 player-partnership point trick-taking card game of the Ace-Ten family, and a popular variant of the Bisca card game.
+Sueca (meaning Swedish (female) in Portuguese) is a 4 player-partnership point trick-taking card game of the ace–ten family, and a popular variant of the Bisca card game.
 The game is played in Portugal, Brazil, Angola and other Portuguese communities.
 Its closest relative is the very similar German game Einwerfen.

-Sueca is, by far, the most played game in Portugal.
-It is frequently known as the Portuguese national card game.

 History

 Very little is known about the origins of Sueca.
 The rules of the game are passed down generationally, but vary slightly from region to region in Portugal, its archipelagos of Madeira and Azores and its former colonial territories of Brazil, Angola and Mozambique.
 Its close similarities to Bisca, although played with partnerships optional and with 3-, 7- or 9-card dealt hands, is evidence of its assumed ancestor, the Italian game Briscola.
-Parlett notes that it is remarkably similar to the old German game of Einwerfen, an early member of the Ace-Ten family.
+Parlett notes that it is remarkably similar to the old German game of Einwerfen, an early member of the ace–ten family.